 Robert looked round and his boyish eyes widened in his stout head.
 ‘I didn’t realise it was you,’ he said, before disappearing through a door on the other side of the bar.

-The blonde woman was still staring at Jimmy when she approached their table, holding three tankards.
+The blonde woman was still staring at Jimmy when she approached their table with their beer.
 Having been inside for so long, he couldn’t help noticing the shape of her body.
-She put down the drinks, sat next to Jimmy and whispered in his ear.
-‘Someone is coming for you tonight.
-You should stay here with us.’
+She put down the drinks, sat next to him and whispered in his ear.
+‘Someone is coming for you tonight.’

 ‘No-one will tell me what it was.’